koval64/primeSentinel30/README.md

 primeSentinel30
 ===============

 Prime sieving algorithm in java, using modulo 30.
-Scans the range from 1 to 10^9 below 2 seconds on i5 processor.
+Scans the range from 1 to 10^9  in 1.333 second on i5 processor.
 Single threaded.

 2017.12.12 big update
 ---------------------